Z2gK/hhc24-writeup/Act2.md

 Employees
 | where name contains "Alabaster"
 ```
 His hostname is `Elf-Lap-A-Snowball`.
-The second step is to determine the time where his machine was logged into:
+The second step is to determine the time when his machine was logged into:
 ```
 AuthenticationEvents
 |where result=="Successful Login" and src_ip=="59.171.58.12" and hostname=="Elf-Lap-A-Snowball"